Carl Seffner

 Carl Ludwig Seffner (19 June 1861 – 2 October 1932) was a German sculptor.
 He is best remembered for his statue of Johann Sebastian Bach at St. Thomas Church, Leipzig.

 Early life and work

 Born in 1861, Seffner studied at the Leipzig Academy of Art from 1877 to 1883.
 After a period in Berlin, from 1886 to 1888 he studied in Paris and Italy.
 He returned to Leipzig in 1889, and for the next few years, worked for the University of Leipzig, where he produced the marble busts of Anton Springer, Karl Thiersch, Bernhard Windscheid and Carl Ludwig.
 After J.S.
-Bach's skull was found in 1894 during the building of St. John, Leipzig, in 1895, Seffner and Wilhelm His were commissioned to produce an anatomical reconstruction.
+Bach's skull was found in 1894 during the building of Saint John's Church, Leipzig in 1895, Seffner and Wilhelm His were commissioned to produce an anatomical reconstruction.
 The anatomical elements are attributed to His, while the shape work and painting are the work of Seffner.
 The work earned him an honorary doctorate from the medical faculty of the University of Leipzig.
 The same year, Seffner became a member of the Masonic Lodge Minerva zu den drei Palmen.